Key takeaways

 Another study done in Brazil looked at approximately 100 patients with infectious exacerbation of chronic obstructive pulmonary disease.
 The study found both drugs to be effective and well-tolerated.

 Both azithromycin and amoxicillin are very commonly prescribed and generally well-tolerated.
 If you think you have a bacterial infection, see your healthcare provider as soon as possible.
-He or she can examine and assess you, and determine the need for antibiotics, and which one is most appropriate for you based on your symptoms and medical history, along with other drugs you take that may interact with azithromycin or amoxicillin.
+They can examine and assess your need for antibiotics and determine which one is most appropriate for you based on your symptoms and medical history, along with other drugs you take that may interact with azithromycin or amoxicillin.

 Want the best price on amoxicillin?